What’s the Best Vegan Probiotic Supplement?

 These twice-a-day vegan capsules are made from Jerusalem Artichoke, a unique type of sunflower root which is great for nutrition and naturally filled with probiotics that help your gut to stay healthy.

 Each daily serving contains 16 billion CFU, far exceeding the recommended daily average for CFUs, which stands for “Colony Forming Units”.

-The capsules contain 6 different probiotic strains, all of which are resistant to acid, meaning they won’t be destroyed by your stomach acid.
+The capsules contain 6 different probiotic strains, all of which are resistant to acid, meaning your stomach acid won’t destroy them.